svetob/postnord/README.md

 Tweak test settings to experiment with performance of e.g. small vs big messages, or few vs many writers.
 See `mix help postnord.perftest.mixed`

+## use cases

+When you want:

+- high throughput
+- guaranteed durability
+- fault tolerance
+- easy of use
+- ease of maintenance
+- AP
+- linear scaleability
+- at-least-once delivery guarantees

+When you don't need:

+- minimum latency
+- order guarantees

+## design goals

+- run excellently on most machines with default configuration
+- an intuitive, easy-to-use API
+- never lose data
+- abstract internals away from user
+- stable and reliable at any scale
+- prefer simplicity over features